cse-sim/cse/doc/src/records/dhwheater.md

   **Units**   **Legal Range**        **Default**   **Required**   **Variability**
   ----------- ---------------------- ------------- -------------- -----------------
                *Codes listed above*   FUEL          No             constant

 **whVol=*float***

 Storage tank volume.
 Must be omitted or 0 for instantaneous whTypes.
 Used by HPWH model (whHeatSrc=RESISTANCEX or whHeatSrc=ASHPX).
 Required when whHeatSrc=RESISTANCEX or whHeatSrc=ASHPX with whASHPType=GENERIC.
-For all other configurations, whVol is documentation-only.  ?Update?
+For all other configurations, whVol is documentation-only.

   -----------------------------------------------------------------------
   **Units**   **Legal Range**   **Default**     **Required**       **Variability**